 Please remove all face masks, hats and sunglasses in advance of using the ePassport gates.

 Changes to travelling to the UK using EU, EEA and Swiss ID cards

 From 1 October 2021, most EU, EEA and Swiss nationals will need a passport to travel to the UK, find out more on GOV.UK

 Please stick together and go directly to passport control, as families can often receive their ID checks as a group.

 Bringing goods into the UK

 Passengers should be aware that certain goods may be prohibited or restricted on entry to the UK, for full information please follow the guidance on the GOV.UK website.

 If you are travelling with €10 000 or more, please declare it to customs before entering or leaving the EU.
 For more information, please visit: ec.europa.eu/eucashcontrols.

 We endeavour to provide both a warm welcome to visitors to the South West and a convenient return home for local passengers after a trip away.
-However, the UK Border Agency manages all border control points, enforcing immigration and customs regulations, and the safety and security of the UK must, understandably, be its top priority.
+However, the UK Border Force manages all border control points, enforcing immigration and customs regulations, and the safety and security of the UK must, understandably, be its top priority.